First written: 23 Oct. 2013; Last update: 21 Dec. 2015

 It's true that much of the future is probably out of our control.
 Indeed, much of the present is out of our control.
 Even political leaders are often constrained by lobbyists, donors, and popularity ratings.
 But a politician's personal decisions can have some influence on outcomes, and of course, the opinions and wealth distribution of the electorate and donors are themselves influenced by ideas in society.

 Many social norms arise from convention or expediency, due to the fact that beliefs often follow action rather than precede it.
-Still, there is certainly leeway in the space of memes toward with society gravitates, and we can tug on them, either directly or indirectly.
+Still, there is certainly leeway in the memes toward which society gravitates, and we can tug on those memes, either directly or indirectly.
 The founders of the world's major religions had an immense and non-inevitable impact on the course of history.
 The same is true for other writers and thinkers from the past and present.

 Another consideration is that we don't want selective reflectiveness.
 For example, suppose those currently pursuing fast technological breakthroughs kept going at the same pace, while the rest of society slowed down to think more carefully about how to proceed.
 This would potentially make things worse because then circumspection would have less chance of winning the race.
 Rather, what we'd like to see is an across-the-board recognition of the need for exploring the social and philosophical side of how we want to use future technology -- one that can hopefully influence all parties in all countries.